Home/Compare/vs Canva

 Does Canva have AI features?

-Yes — Canva's Magic Studio includes Magic Design (template generation from a prompt), Magic Write (text), Magic Edit (image editing), Magic Animate, and AI image generation.
+Yes — Canva's Magic Studio includes Magic Design (template generation from a prompt), Magic Write (text), Magic Edit (image editing), Create a Video Clip (Veo 3), and AI image generation.
 The output is generic AI assets you drop into a manually-composed design.
-Desklight's renderer enforces brand DNA structurally — output is on-brand by construction, not by request.
+Desklight's renderer deterministically applies your brand's stored color and typography tokens on every generation.

 Can I publish from Canva?